bps-github7/Class_Generator/README.txt

         <syntax for the input file>

-        seperate classes with a single newline character (type <ENTER> on most systems while in typing mode) class, attribute and methods should be delimited with a colon (:) individual attributes or methods should be delimited with a comma (,)
+        in the input file, seperate classes with a single newline character (type <ENTER> on most systems while in typing mode) class, attribute and methods should be delimited with a colon (:) individual attributes or methods should be delimited with a comma (,)